 Basically, the CO2 emissions of ‘conventional cars’ in Europe (shown by the two left columns) are considerably higher than electric cars in Europe.
 That’s largely caused by the ‘tailpipe’ emissions (the blue bit).
 None of the electric car columns have any tailpipe emissions.

 The only unfavourable comparison is between the ‘most efficient‘ conventional cars (second column from left) and electric cars in Germany (fifth column from left) where the fuel cycle emissions are high.

-By comparing the average though, we can see that, at the moment, EVs produce around half the total carbon emissions of a petrol or diesel car.
+By comparing the average, we can see that, at the moment, EVs produce around half the total carbon emissions of a petrol or diesel car.

 Is this enough?

 It will only get greener.
-As the UK electricity grid becomes greener through the expansion of renewable energy, so will the manufacturing and charging of electric vehicles become significantly greener.
+As the UK electricity grid becomes greener through the expansion of renewable energy, so will the manufacturing and charging of electric vehicles.

 We believe that electric vehicles are an important next step on the path to a greener future.
 But it’s only right to admit that there is still work to be done.

 That’s why we only offer 100% renewable electricity and include carbon offsetting in our all-inclusive car subscriptions.
 These extra measures help us account for all emissions from elmo vehicles, so we and our users can drive electric with peace of mind.

 Ready to make the switch to electric?
 Browse our range of electric cars today and discover how easy it is to drive your very own EV for less.